 - Canary Islands

 - Balearic Islands (Mallorca, Menorca, Ibiza, Formentera)

 - Ionian Islands (Corfu, Ithaki, Kefallonia, Kythira, Lefkada, Paxos, Zakynthos)

 - South Aegean Islands (Andros, Kalymnos, Karpathos, Kea-Kythnos (Kea, Kythnos, Makronisos), Kos, Milos, Mykonos, Naxos, Paros, Rhodos, Syros, Santorini, Tinos)

 - North Aegean Islands (Chios, Lesbos and Samos)

-Numerical basis for assessing the infection situation in the EEA/Schengen/United Kingdom and the EU's third country list
+Numerical basis for assessing the infection situation in the EEA/Schengen and United Kingdom

 Every Thursday, NIPH prepares a report in order to assess which countries and regions in Europe require quarantine upon entry.
 The figures in the report are mainly taken from ECDC.
 The report is prepared in accordance with assignment number 116, sub-assignment 3.
-An assessment is also carried out of the countries on the EU’s third country list regarding countries and regions which could qualify for less strict entry restrictions (purple countries and regions).
 This assessment is carried out every Thursday: